-My first book, Medical London, City of Diseases, City of Cures, was a Book of the Week on BBC Radio 4 in 2008.
-Writing in the Guardian, Will Self called my The Sick Rose: Disease and the Art of Medical Illustration ‘superbly erudite and lucid’.
+My first history book, Medical London, was a Book of the Week on BBC Radio 4 in 2008.
+Writing in the Guardian, Will Self called my The Sick Rose ‘superbly erudite and lucid’.
 My cultural history of gin has been a slow-burn success – Nicholas Lezard made the paperback edition his Guardian choice, at least one major UK gin company issues a copy to all new employees, and overseas readers can enjoy gorgeous US and Russian editions.
-Crucial Interventions: An Illustrated Treatise on the Principles & Practice of Nineteenth-Century Medicine, the follow-up to The Sick Rose, came out in 2017, and The Smile Stealers: The Fine & Foul Art of Dentistry is out now.
+Crucial Interventions, the follow-up to The Sick Rose, came out in 2015, and The Smile Stealers in 2017.

 Wherever We Are When We Come To The End, my second poetry book, is out now with Valley Press.
 Seahouses, my first collection, came out in 2015.
 The title sequence received the 2006 Promis Prize for poetry, and the collection was shortlisted in the 2013 Poetry Business competition, judged by Simon Armitage.
 I also founded and ran the highly successful ‘Blood Lines’ poetry group at Wellcome Collection.

 My writing has appeared in many places, from the London Review of Books to Strange Attractor, 3:AM Magazine, Fun House and the Natural Death Handbook.
 From 2008 to 2019 I wrote reviews, essays, and ‘Case Histories’, a monthly column on the history of disease, for the Lancet.
 I’ve appeared on TV, radio, and podcasts around the world – most of which are detailed on my IMDb page.